Environment: Wildlife Conservation and Trade Strategy

 - enable conditions that ensure adequate resources are in place for targeted actions.

 Our approach: We support organisations that use solid evidence to advocate for policy reforms that build transnational cooperation and work to eliminate markets for illegal wildlife products.
-We also support organisations that promote effective, accountable and transparent government action in all countries involved in trade explicitly or through complicity.
+We also support organisations that promote effective, accountable and transparent government action that protect endangered animals.

 Our strategy aims to:

-- strengthen enforcement through mechanisms such as international and domestic bans and bilateral jurisdictional agreements; and
+- strengthen protections through mechanisms such as international and domestic bans and bilateral jurisdictional agreements; and

 - promote conservation leadership among decision makers.